franciswilkinson/horiseon/README.md

 ## Description

-A project to use semantic-HTML, alt tags for images, and comments in code to improve accesibility and updating the existing codebase.
+A project to use semantic-HTML, alt attributes and text for images, and comments in code to improve accesibility and for updating the existing codebase.

 - Changed existing div tags to use semantic HTML5 tags.
 - Commented HTML and CSS files.